Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/23-search-skills.md

 1. Start Visual Studio Code.
 2. Open the New Terminal and run a **Git: Clone** command to clone the `https://github.com/MicrosoftLearning/AI-102-AIEngineer` repository to a local folder (it doesn't matter which folder).

+   >**Note:** Please use this url if you face any issues running the git clone command, **git clone https://github.com/MicrosoftLearning/AI-102-AIEngineer**.

 3. When the repository has been cloned, open the folder in Visual Studio Code.
 4. Wait while additional files are installed to support the C# code projects in the repo.